 Please note: the Graduate School has separate and distinct funding models for doctoral programs, master’s programs, and professional master’s programs.
-Students should consult their individual program’s funding structures, as well as resources provided by the Office of Financial Aid, for more information.
+Students should consult their individual program’s funding structures, as well as resources offered by the Office of Financial Aid, for more information.

 Master’s programs offer varying levels of support, ranging from tuition assistantship to full tuition plus a stipend.
 Students should check with their individual program to learn what level of funding is available.
 Professional master’s programs normally do not cover tuition, meaning that the student is responsible for payment.
 (Merit-based scholarships are occasionally available.)

 University Fellowships and Assistantships

 The University also offers a number of select fellowships that provide higher levels of support—up to $40,000/year—as well as other advantages.
 Learn more>